 An international team of astronomers has identified the farthest example of a rare class of gamma-ray emitting galaxies.
 The so-called BL Lacertae object was discovered at cosmic dawn, within the first two billion years of the age of the universe.
 Today, the cosmos is 13.8 billion years old.
-The researchers from DESY, Universidad Complutense de Madrid, University of California Riverside and Clemson University report their discovery in The Astrophysical Journal Letters.
-They used one of the largest optical telescope in the world, Gran Telescopio Canarias (GTC), located at the Observatorio del Roque de los Muchachos on the island of La Palma.
+The researchers from DESY, Universidad Complutense de Madrid, University of California Riverside, and Clemson University report their discovery in The Astrophysical Journal Letters.
+They used one of the largest optical telescopes in the world, Gran Telescopio Canarias (GTC), located at the Observatorio del Roque de los Muchachos on the island of La Palma.

-Only a small fraction of the galaxies emits gamma rays, which is the most extreme form of light.
+Only a small fraction of the galaxies emit gamma rays, which is the most extreme form of light.
 Astronomers believe that these highly energetic photons originate from the vicinity of a supermassive black hole residing at the centers of these galaxies.
 When this happens, they are known as active galaxies.
 The black hole swallows matter from its surroundings and emits jets or, in other words, collimated streams of matter and radiation.
-Few of these active galaxies (less than one per cent) have their jets pointing by chance toward Earth.
+Few of these active galaxies (less than one percent) have their jets pointing by chance toward Earth.
 Scientists call them blazars, and these are one of the most powerful sources of radiation in the universe.

 Blazars come in two flavors: BL Lacertae (BL Lac) objects and flat-spectrum radio-quasars (FSRQs).
 The current understanding about these mysterious astronomical objects is that FSRQs are relatively young active galaxies, rich in dust and gas that surround the central black hole.
 As time passes, the amount of matter available to feed the black hole is consumed and the FSRQ evolves to become a BL Lac object.
 “In other words, BL Lacs may represent the elderly and evolved phase of a blazar’s life, while FSRQs resemble an adult,” explains Vaidehi Paliya from DESY, first author of the paper.